codingk8/markdown_Memo/markdown_nodeSchool.md

 ## THE CHALLENGE

-Start the new file with Blockquotes as heading.
+Start the new file with "Blockquotes" as heading.

-Add a quote from William Shakespeare's play Hamlet:

- > To be, or not to be, that is the question.
+Add a quote from William Shakespeare's play Hamlet: "To be, or not to be, that is the question."

 And add an original author to the quote right on the next line after this quote.
 When you are done, verify your solution.

 ## Here's the official solution in case you want to compare notes:

-The result:
+_The result:_

 # Blockquotes
 > To be, or not to be, that is the question.
-William Shakespeare
+> William Shakespeare

-The Markdown:
+_The Markdown:_

       # Blockquotes
       > To be, or not to be, that is the question.
-William Shakespeare
+      > William Shakespeare

 ## Neat!